SnapperGee/tones/README.md

 - E flat half note in the 4th octave &rightarrow; E&flat;&#119134;
 - D half note in the 4th octave &rightarrow; D&#119134;
 - C whole note in the 3rd octave &rightarrow; C&#119133;

-### Command Line Options

-- `--bpm`, `b`

-  Sets the bpm (beats per minute)/tempo of the audio.
-Expects a positive integer argument and defaults to `140`.

-- `--help`, `-h`

-  Ignores all other arguments and prints a help message about usage and the command line options and flags.

-- `--note-beat-value`, `-n`

-  Sets the beat value of a note.
-Expects a positive integer argument and defaults to `4`.
-The simplest way to think of this value is the bottom value of a time signature.
-So if there's a time signature of
-  <sup>3</sup>&frasl;<sub>4</sub>, then `4` is the beat value of a note.
-This
-  affects how the duration get's applied to a note and probably doesn't have to be manually set in most cases.

-- `--out`, `-o`

-  Outputs the audio to a 44.1khz/16bit WAV file.
-Expects a path (or filename) that doesn't point to a pre-existing file or directory. `.wav` is appended to the outputted file if it doesn't already contain a file extension.

-- `--version`, `-v`

-  Prints the version of the package.

-- `--wave`, `-w`

-  Sets the default wave shape to use for notes that don't have a wave shape specified.
-Expects a valid wave shape and defaults to `SINE`.
-The valid wave shapes can be found in the [Wave Shapes section](#wave-shapes) of this document.

 ## Wave Shapes